crawdaddie/ylc/README.md

 # run
 - as repl: `./build/lang`
 - with file input: `./build/lang test.ylc`
+- with both: `./build/lang test.ylc -r` (runs the input file before starting the repl in the same environment)

 # compile .ylc to executable
 use the ./ylcc script to compile an .ylc source file to executable